Puriney/scRNA.seq.course/11-exprs-norm.md

 <p class="caption">(\#fig:norm-pca-tpm)PCA plot of the blischak data after TPM normalisation</p>
 </div>

-__Note:__ The PCA primarily looks for differences between cells.
-Since gene length is the same across cells for each gene FPKM is almost identical to the CPM plot (it is just rotated).
-However, if we plot the mean expression vs gene length it is apparent that normalizing for gene length should not be performed for this dataset.
+__Note:__ The PCA looks for differences between cells.
+Gene length is the same across cells for each gene thus FPKM is almost identical to the CPM plot (it is just rotated) since it performs CPM first then normalizes gene length.
+Whereas, TPM is different because it weights genes by their length before performing CPM.

 ```r
 plot(eff_length, rowMeans(counts(umi.qc.ann)))